Road Cyclists Are Ditching Pavement for Gravel

 Local Knowledge

 Connect with local gravel riding groups on Facebook or through bike shops.
 Experienced local riders know which roads are maintained, which are seasonal, and which to avoid.
+I’ve discovered some of my favorite routes through post-ride conversations with other riders.

 Starting Simple